 Skills, training and development

-Care work is often viewed as a low skilled job performed pre-dominantly by women drawing on ‘innate’ skills developed in the domestic context, yet it requires a range of (specialised) skills to meet the needs of service users and to manage, at times, sensitive and challenging social interactions.
+Care work is often viewed as a low skilled job performed predominantly by women drawing on ‘innate’ skills developed in the domestic context, yet it requires a range of (specialised) skills to meet the needs of service users and to manage, at times, sensitive and challenging social interactions.
 There is a need to upskill the workforce to provide quality of care and to meet new and increasing care and clinical demands as well as to develop or improve digital skills as digital technology is being used more widely in social care.

 The level and the quality of training in the social care sector is patchy and limited, with key challenges including: